 Hikkim nestled between Langza and Komic is famous for being a place where highest post office in the world is situated.
-Make sure you send a post card to your loved ones from world’s highest post office.
+Make sure you send a postcard to your loved ones from world’s highest post office.

 Langzais situated at an altitude of 4400 meters and is second highest motorable village after Komic.
 It will not be wrong to call Langza a village of fossils as you can find fossils of marine creatures and plants everywhere in and around Langza.
 A huge statue of Buddha overlooking the valley is seen miles away from Langza.

 Chichamis a very remote and small village in the Spiti valley.
 It is so remote that in order to get to the village you have to take a ropeway over a 100 m deep gorge.
 Kibber – Chicham Ropeway is one amazing example of the will power of people of Spiti.

 Mud is the last motorable village of the Pin Valley.
 Mud village also acts as the base for trekking route towards or from Pin-Parvati Pass or Bhabha Valley.
 The views in the entire Pin Valley including Mud village were just majestic, and the valley is mostly virgin, serene, barren and beautiful.
 Pin valley is the base for Pin Valley National Park, which is the natural habitat of the Snow Leopard and Himalayan Ibex.

 Lhalung is another beautiful high altitude village in Spiti Valley.
-The word Lhalung means ‘land of god’ and the village of Lhalung is located at the foot of the Tangmar Mountains, as per local belief the mountain changes its color depending on the mood of the deities.
+The word Lhalung means ‘land of god’ and the village of Lhalung is located at the foot of the Tangmar Mountains, as per local belief the mountain changes its colour depending on the mood of the deities.
 Red denotes anger while yellow signifies happiness.
 Apart from being home to hospitable local families, the village of Lhalung is also home to one of the oldest gompas in Spiti valley.
 The Lhalung Monastery – also known as Sarkhang and Golden Temple.

-Demul Village is located at an altitude 4320 meter, approachable through road via Komic and Lidang.
+Demul Village is located at an altitude of 4320 meters, approachable through road via Komic and Lidang.
 Demul is a small village with around 35-40 houses, a small schoolHospitality in this village is controlled.
-You cannot choose a home stay.
-The village coordinator allots them turn by turn so that every homestay gets a chance to host the travelers.
+You cannot choose a homestay.
+The village coordinator allots them turn by turn so that every homestay gets a chance to host the travellers.
 The weirdest one was that you could not stay in one house for more than a night.
 You have to keep shifting every day during the period of your stay.

 Gette is another small village in Spiti valley.
 It has 2-3 homes and you have to leave your vehicle on the dirt road and need to trek around a KM to reach the village.

 Tashigang, a beautiful village located at an altitude of 4650 m, has just four homes.
 There is a small lake near the fields of Tashigang.
-Tashigangis also known as village in clouds.
+Tashigangis also known as the village in clouds.